ArmaanKara/BattleShip/README.md

 # BattleShip
-In this portfolio project, I researched, brainstormed, and built a basic terminal program of BattleShip
+In this portfolio project, I researched, brainstormed, and built a terminal game of BattleShip